How does this company make money?

 Who depends on this company?

-Chinese real estate developers depend on the bank for renminbi construction financing for residential projects and would lose access to that funding if the bank were unable to lend.
-Chinese manufacturing exporters rely on trade finance and foreign exchange hedging services and would lose both if those operations were disrupted.
-Chinese retail depositors would lose access to renminbi-denominated wealth management products.
-Chinese municipal governments whose infrastructure spending is channeled through local government financing vehicles — special-purpose borrowing entities used to fund public projects — would face disruption to that financing.
+Chinese real estate developers depend on the bank for renminbi construction loans — without it, financing for residential building projects would be disrupted.
+Chinese manufacturers that export goods rely on the bank for trade finance and foreign exchange hedging.
+Retail depositors would lose access to renminbi-denominated wealth management products.
+And Chinese municipal governments that borrow through local government financing vehicles would face disruption to their infrastructure funding.

 How does this company scale?